TimothyTickle/single_cell_analysis/single_cell_analysis.md

  - Genes not splice variants.
  - Assumes a log normal distribution.
  - Does NOT normalize (library size, depth, technical batch).
- - Do NOT give it raw counts.
+ - Do NOT use raw counts.

 Read In and Format
 ===